maryland-gov/mitdp/content/launchpad/stage-1.md

 Your User Research Summary is an overview of how you’ve conducted your research interviews with representative users to help understand the problems you’re looking to solve.
 It documents high-level information about each of your user groups, how you recruited and selected representative users, the specific interview guide(s) used for interviews, and the dates, durations, and interview notes from each of the interviews you conducted.

 If you have already hired a UX Lead for your MITDP, it can be reasonable for that individual to lead your user research efforts.
 In the case that you have not yet filled the UX Lead role, you may need to hire a user research team to support this area of your Launchpad.
-Feel free to reach out to our MITDP Oversight team for guidance on how to do so.
+Feel free to reach out to our MITDP Oversight Division for guidance on how to do so.

 An example may help: